 “Our brains run ahead of us,” Leslie points out.

 If we place a goldfish in a tank, we may see that fish knock against the glass a couple of times, especially early on, but sooner or later that fish learns to adapt to its parameters, and it no longer bumps into the glass.
 We may believe that there is some sorrow, or sadness, involved in the goldfish’s realization of its limits, but there isn’t.
 We’re assigning our characteristics to the goldfish, because we know our parameters, and we’re saddened that we can’t break free of them.
-Even though we have the whole world in which to roam, we stay in the parameters we’ve created for ourselves, because everything outside our goldfish bowl is unknown, or outside the routine world we know.
+Even though we have the whole world in which to roam, we stay in the parameters we’ve created for ourselves, because everything outside our goldfish bowl is unknown, or outside our familiar, routine world.

 “When we were kids,” Jamie says, “We’d have a competition to see who could get rejected by the most women in a tavern.
-The bloke that got rejected the most, by the time the last call lights came on, would get the next night out for free.
+The bloke that got rejected the most, by the time the last call lights came on, would get the next night out free.

 “Funny thing was,” Jamie continued, “Soon as you started to get a few under your belt, it actually got harder to get rejected.
 Soon as you started to realize that getting rejected didn’t mean jack, you started getting cocky.
 At that point, you could say anything you wanted to these women.
 You could start mouthing off to these women, and some of them would buy into it.”

 “I think the problem is that people spend so much time worrying about what might happen, what could go wrong, that they completely lose sight of the present,” Leslie says.
 “They completely overlook the fact that, actually, right now, everything is perfectly fine.”

 On the subject of fear, a Physics teacher once informed our class that the reason we get injured is fear: